MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 - Both **N7K-1** and **N7K-2** claim to be the **Root Switch**.

 The fact outlined in the first bullet has already been justified: that interface has been blocked by STP to prevent a loop on VLAN10.
-But one could ask _"why that interface in particular was blocked to prevent the loop and not another?"_

-With this question in mind, we get to the second bullet.
-We know that the STP role and status of an interface mainly depends on the relative position of the Root Switch and the interface in the logical topology of the VLAN.
-So the first thing to do to understand the shape of the spanning tree, is to identify the Root Switch.
-But we have just found two Root Switches!
+Then, we get to the second bullet.
+We know that the RSTP (the actual version of STP used) elects a single Root Bridge per layer2 topology, that is "per VLAN"...but we have just found two Root Switches!
 How is it possible?

-Of course, they have both the same priority (_8202_), but under normal circumstances other parameters act like tie-breakers.
+Of course, they have both the same priority (_8202 i.e. 8192 + 10_), but under normal circumstances other parameters act like tie-breakers.
 In this case they appear as a single Spanning-Tree root (with same _bridge ID_) because of the command **_peer-switch_** under _vpc-domain-config_:

 ```
 N7K-1# show running-config vpc